MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 ## Create data migration batch group

-During cutover, data migration is a key step when normally little to no other activity is going on.
-Therefore it is recommended that a batch group is created with all or at least most AOS nodes are assigned.
+During cut-over, try execute the data migration while there is little to no other activity is going on.
+It can help to configure and use a batch group with all or at least most AOS nodes assigned.

 System administration > Setup > Batch group